Sjakiesurfer1984/HiLo_Optimizer/README.md

 Then run main.py.

 Alternatively, you can run the ap_gui.py.
-However, the PySimpleGUI package requires you to registrate.
+However, the PySimpleGUI package requires you to register.
 After a free trial period, you are then asked to pay.

 Or Pull the repository and run locally in your IDE of choice.